Advertisement

 Daniel J. Kevles

-Daniel J. Kevles is Professor of History Emeritus at Yale, a visiting scholar at NYU Law School, and a sometime lecturer at the Columbia School of Journalism.
-His works include The Physicists, In the Name of Eugenics, and, most recently, Heirloom Fruits of America: Selections from the USDA Pomological Watercolor Collection.
+Daniel J. Kevles is a Professor of History Emeritus at Yale and a visiting scholar at NYU School of Law.
+His books include The Physicists, In the Name of Eugenics, The Baltimore Case, and, most recently, Heirloom Fruits of America: Selections from the USDA Pomological Watercolor Collection.
+He is currently working on a history of innovation and intellectual property in living organisms.
+(February 2025)

 His Master’s Voice